gitlabhq/gitlabhq/doc/user/application_security/security_dashboard/index.md

 - Report type
 - Project

+To the right of the filters, you should see a **Hide dismissed** toggle button.

 NOTE: **Note:**
 The dashboard only shows projects with [security reports](#supported-reports) enabled in a group.

 ![dashboard with action buttons and metrics](img/group_security_dashboard_v12_3.png)

 Selecting one or more filters will filter the results in this page.
+Disabling the **Hide dismissed** toggle button will let you also see vulnerabilities that have been dismissed.

 The main section is a list of all the vulnerabilities in the group, sorted by severity.
 In that list, you can see the severity of the vulnerability, its name, its